|

 server-side internal driver only, and is no-op in all other JDBC drivers.

-Default value is false
+Default value is false.

-To use the setCreateStatementAsRefCursor
+To use the setCreateStatementAsRefCursor entrypoint you

 have to cast the Connection object to the type

-setCreateStatementAsRefCursor
+setCreateStatementAsRefCursor method.

-in interface OracleConnection
+getCreateStatementAsRefCursor in interface OracleConnectionsetCreateStatementAsRefCursor

 OracleConnection